International Development Minor

 The requirements for acceptance and completion of work for the minor are as follows:

 - The student must be enrolled as a master’s or PhD candidate in good standing at MU.

-- A formal request to be included in the minor must be made in advance of taking courses, to the director, Associate Professor Corinne Valdivia, 214D Mumford Hall.
-This request should be approved by the student’s adviser.
-A copy will be sent to the Graduate School.
+- A formal request to be included in the minor must be made in advance of taking courses, to the director, Associate Professor Corinne Valdivia, 210 Mumford Hall.
+This request should be approved by the student’s advisor.
+A copy will be sent to the Office of Graduate Studies.

-- Once the student is admitted to the minor, s/he should seek advisement from the director and his/her adviser concerning which courses to take.
-Effective Fall 2005 the plan of study must be submitted to the Graduate School no later than the semester before graduation.
+- Once the student is admitted to the minor, s/he should seek advisement from the director and his/her advisor concerning which courses to take.
+Effective Fall 2005 the plan of study must be submitted to the Office of Graduate Studies no later than the semester before graduation.

 - The student must satisfactorily complete a total of twelve credit hours in courses dealing with Third World Development.
 At least six of the twelve hours must be taken in at least two departments outside the student’s home department.